 - Use Kolto Missile/Kolto Bomb on cool-down, if needed, it’s an effective and underutilised AOE heal.

-- Refresh Kolto Shell/Trauma Probe.
+- Refresh Kolto Shell/Trauma Probe on priority targets.

 - Weave in Kolto Shot/Med Shot to build up your supercharge and pop it every time it’s off cooldown when in a fight or build it up and save when there are breaks and save it for the next engagement.
 Just get into the habit of continuously hitting your Kolto Shot/Med Shot!

 - Don’t use Rapid Scan/Medical Probe too much.
 It will drain your resources so use it along with a Kolto Shot/Med Shot or two.
-Both of these abilities, again are fillers.
+Both of these abilities, again, are fillers.

 The key to healing well is to be able to quickly switch targets and be able to predict who is going to take the most damage.
 Use your filler abilities when there isn’t much damage going out.